-The option overlay consists of purchasing exchange-traded and over the counter ("OTC") put and call options on the S&P 500 Index or an S&P 500 Index ETF.
+The option overlay consists of purchasing exchange-traded and over the counter ("OTC") put and call options on the NASDAQ®-100 Index or a NASDAQ®-100 Index ETF.
 When the Fund purchases a call option, the Fund has the right, but not the obligation, to buy a stock or other asset at a specified price (strike price) within a specific time period.
 When the Fund purchases a put option, the Fund has the right, but not the obligation, to sell a stock or other asset at a specified price (strike price) within a specific time period.

 Up to twenty percent of the Fund's net assets will be subject to the Fund's convexity option overlay.
 The option overlay is intended to add convexity to the Fund and is intended as a strategic, persistent exposure meant to hedge against market moves and add convexity to the Fund.
 If the market goes up, the Fund's returns may outperform the market because the adviser will sell or exercise the call options.
+If the market goes down, the Fund's returns may fall less than the market because the adviser will sell or exercise the call options.
 If the market goes down, the Fund's returns may fall less than the market because the adviser will sell or exercise the put options.
 The adviser generally selects options with strike prices at least 5% out of the money at purchase.
 A call option is out of the money if the strike price is higher at the time of purchase than the market price of the underlying asset.
 A put option is out of the money if the strike price is lower than the market price of the underlying asset.
 The adviser selects options based upon its evaluation of relative value based on cost, strike price (price that the option can be bought or sold by the option holder) and maturity (the last date the option contract is valid) and will exercise or close the options based on maturity or portfolio rebalancing requirements.
 The Fund anticipates purchasing and selling options on a monthly, quarterly, and annual basis, depending upon the Fund's rebalancing requirements and the individual option expiration dates.
 However, the Fund may rebalance its option portfolio on a more frequent basis for a number of reasons such as market volatility renders the protection provided by the option strategy ineffective or an option position has appreciated to the point that it is prudent to decrease the Fund's exposure and realize gains for the Fund's shareholders.
 The adviser actively trades options using a systematic proprietary approach that rebalances at least monthly.
-The adviser manages the use of options so that the annualized cost of the option overlay does not normally exceed 3% of the net assets of the Fund.
-While the option overlay is intended to improve the Fund's performance, there is no guarantee that it will improve performance.
+The adviser manages the use of options so that the annualized